Randy Shilts: Legacy

 Perhaps because Shilts remains controversial among some gays, there is no monument to him.
 Nor is there a street named for him, as there are for other San Francisco writers such as Jack Kerouac and Dashiell Hammett. ...
 Shilts's only monument is his work.
 He remains the most prescient chronicler of 20th century American gay history.

 In 2006, Reporter Zero, a half-hour biographical documentary about Shilts featuring interviews with friends and colleagues, was produced and directed by filmmaker Carrie Lozano.
-In 2014, Shilts was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."
+In 2014, Shilts was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood that recognizes LGBTQ people who have "made significant contributions in their fields."

-Shilts is the subject of a 2019 biography, The Journalist of Castro Street: The Life of Randy Shilts by Andrew E. Stoner, released May 30, 2019 from the University of Illinois Press.
-In June 2019, Shilts was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument in New York City's Stonewall Inn.
+Shilts was the subject of a 2019 biography, The Journalist of Castro Street: The Life of Randy Shilts by Andrew E. Stoner, released May 30, 2019, from the University of Illinois Press.
+In June 2019, Shilts was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted to the National LGBTQ Wall of Honor within the Stonewall National Monument in New York City's Stonewall Inn.

-In 2024, it was announced that author Michael Lee would write a biography about Shilts's life.
+In 2024, author Michael G. Lee published When the Band Played On, a biography of Shilts, which Kirkus Reviews called "A nuanced portrait of a journalist and activist who sacrificed all while sounding a pandemic alarm."
 About the biography, Lee stated, "I think that he has a very substantial and complicated legacy.
 And I think that that legacy still plays out today.
 And I'm hoping that with this book it captures more of that complexity in a way that actually portrays the full human that he was."